eclectic-kitty/notes/Final - Thots.md

 ## Outline / Planning
 ### Outline
 - Main arg: ~~Comparing rituals to the process of personal growth illuminates how one can get stuck following unhealthy behavioural/cognitive patterns as well as the need to persevere despite repeated failure.~~
-Refined: Comparing the process of personal growth to a ritual illuminates
+Refined: Comparing the process of personal growth to a ritual illuminates the process of personal growth.
 	- Arg.
-1: Rituals and personal growth are both effective performances; they seek to achieve a goal.
+1: *Rituals and personal growth are both effective; they seek to achieve a goal.*
 		- Under Schechner's performance spectrum, rituals are (in part) differentiated by a focus on efficacy
 			- AWII features art and other rituals having a direct effect on reality
 		- More specifically, personal growth practices can be seen as a kind of liminal ritual, seeking some kind of transformation (set of liminoid rituals having a liminal effect?)
 			- Connection with typical Western narrative structure, monomyth being a cycle of transformation
 			- A lot of thresholds in AWII, references to monomyth
 	- Arg.
-2: The authority of a ritual mirrors how unhealthy behaviour reinforces itself
+2: *The authority of a ritual mirrors how unhealthy behaviour reinforces itself.*
 		- Rituals, as very structured performances with set rules, usually carry with them religious or social authority, as well as a construction of history / state of being
 			- In AWII, Alan feels the need to stick to conventions, as well as elements of the story that already exist / have been written in by Scratch
 			- The bosses are all characters who are made to fit within established stories, then recreated by Saga to encounter them